creative2117/cr-picking/README.md

 # Installation

-drag and drop the cr-picking folder in to your resources folder and start it by typing `ensure cr-picking` in server.cfg
+drag and drop the cr-picking folder in to your resources folder and start it by adding `ensure cr-picking` in server.cfg